x-radio/QuickPID/README.md

 A faster configuration of `analogRead()`where a preset of 32 is used.
 If the architecture definition isn't found, normal `analogRead()`is used to return a value.

 #### [AnalogWrite (PWM and DAC) for ESP32](https://github.com/Dlloydev/ESP32-ESP32S2-AnalogWrite)

+Use this link for reference.
+Note that if you're using QuickPID, there's no need to install the AnalogWrite library as this feature is already included.

 #### Change Log